hickst/qmtools-support/docs/Fetcher.md

 https://mriqc.nimh.nih.gov/api/v1/T1w?max_results=27&page=1
 ```

 Using the `--url-only` flag causes **qmfetcher** to construct and display the query URL, which would have been used to fetch a dataset, but **no records are actually fetched**.
 This can be useful for creating and debugging a query parameters file.
-The displayed URL can also be used by other HTTP client programs (e.g., `cUrl`, `wget`) to perform the query and retrieve the corresponding records.
+The displayed URL can also be used by other HTTP client programs (e.g., `curl`, `wget`) to perform the query and retrieve the corresponding records.

 **Example 4**: Query for a dataset of recent Bold IQM records from Siemens 7T scanners:
 ```